Aeldit/CyanLib/changelogs/latest.md

-Change the way of registering the default translations + remove the isPlayer function+ misc code changes
+- Change the way of registering the default translations
+- Remove the `isPlayer` function
+- Fix missing translation
+- Misc code changes